Indiana Jones and the Dial of Destiny: Pre-production

 Kasdan had departed the project by May 2019, and it was rumored that writer Dan Fogelman would take over.
 In September 2019, Koepp announced that he had re-joined the production as writer, stating that the filmmakers had "a good idea this time".
 Koepp ultimately wrote two versions of the film, but neither were approved.
 He said that efforts to produce the film had failed because of disagreement between Spielberg, Ford, and Disney regarding the script.

 In February 2020, Spielberg stepped down as director, as he wanted to pass the film series to a new filmmaker for a fresh perspective.
 Kennedy later said that Spielberg "was kind of off and on" about directing the project, although he did remain as a hands-on producer.
-Filming had been scheduled to begin later in 2020, although the film's release was subsequently delayed to 2022, and eventually 2023.
+James Mangold was confirmed as director in May 2020, when he began work on a new script.
+He had previously offered Ford a role in his film Ford v Ferrari (2019) and the two also worked together on The Call of the Wild (2020), which Mangold produced.
+As a result of this relationship, Ford suggested that Spielberg and Kennedy hire Mangold as director.
+He is the first person besides Spielberg to direct a film in the series.